 This method is super easy to use and is quite safe.
 It uses the WP-CLI "search-replace" command, so it will replace all entries of the old domain (Site Address/URL) with the new one in your WordPress database.
-You will also be able to take advantage of the additional tools and features available in the "WordPress" section for your WordPress.
+You will also be able to take advantage of the additional tools and features available in the WordPress Manager for your WordPress.

 We do not recommend this method for people with little experience as WP-CLI works over SSH, and you can quickly break your WordPress with it.